 Inchauspé highlighted that 25-year studies on monkeys show fasting only extends lifespan for those consuming an unhealthy diet.
 Monkeys on a healthy diet showed no significant lifespan benefit from fasting.

 “For a long time, people believed that fasting or caloric restriction would extend their lifespan.
-Now, thanks to studies done on monkeys, we know that’s not really the case,” she wrote, cautioning that fasting is not a ‘magic bullet’ for longevity.
+Now, thanks to studies done on monkeys, we know that’s not really the case,” she stated, cautioning that fasting is not a ‘magic bullet’ for longevity.

 Instead, Inchauspé stressed that regular exercise can add 7–10 years to a person’s life.
 She recommends exercising at least three times a week as the most reliable approach to boosting lifespan and overall health.